-For the Autumn 2023 testing series, the Consortium will be guided by last year's 2022-23 JCQ regulations with respect to examination access arrangements.
+For the Autumn 2024 testing series, The Consortium will be guided by the 2023-24 JCQ regulations with respect to examination access arrangements.
 This is because schools, professionals and families will have been working to these regulations for the past year.
 Candidates who have been assessed by a professional and identified with a learning difficulty or particularly uneven learning profile may have 25% extra time, as long as they have: